imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/end-of-support-32bit-arm.md

 ## For End Users

-Users can follow the detailed instructions in [SMC article link].
+Users can follow the detailed instructions in [End of support for 32-bit Microsoft 365 Apps on Windows Arm-based PCs](https://support.microsoft.com/office/1b4d51b7-7bf3-406e-9fe7-d913e31efdd6).

 ## For Managed Deployments